VIDEOS & INTERVIEWS

 Dancing in the Blitz - BBC TV

-How World War 2 Made British Ballet
+How World War II Made British Ballet

 Voices of British Ballet

-An interview with Gillian Lynne talking to Lynn Wallis, with an introduction by former Royal Ballet Principal Dancer Adam Cooper in conversation with Natalie Steed,
+An interview with Gillian Lynne talking to Lynn Wallis, with an introduction by former Royal Ballet Principal Dancer Adam Cooper in conversation with Natalie Steed.